Skip to Content

 You could say car maintenance chores loosely fit into one of two buckets – Hard or Easy.

-The hard bucket contains chores like a timing chain or a timing belt replacement, water pump replacement, and brake fluid flushing.
+The hard bucket contains chores such as a timing chain or timing belt replacement, a water pump replacement, and a brake fluid flush.
 These types of chores are for the seasoned DIYer, as they require hand skills, knowledge, and usually some special tools.

-While some DIYs might not find these types of maintenance chores difficult, beginners without the correct equipment and know-how will.
+While some DIYers might not find these maintenance chores difficult, beginners without the right equipment and know-how will.

-The easy bucket contains chores like oil changes, filter changes, wiper replacement, etc. This type of maintenance is considered beginner maintenance chores, which we covered here in this car maintenance introduction.
+The easy bucket contains chores like oil changes, filter changes, wiper replacement, etc. This type of maintenance is considered beginner-level chores, which we covered in this car maintenance introduction.

-If you are a seasoned DIYer, you’ll find hardcore maintenance and repairs covered in the repair guides section here.
+If you are a seasoned DIYer, you’ll find in-depth maintenance and repair coverage in the repair guides section here.

 Typical Basic Car Maintenance Chores